Background

 What is the Solution?

-We’re demanding the employer to close the gap with transit workers in comparable regions and reduce the gap or eliminate the two-tier wage structure altogether.
+We’re negotiating to close the wage gap with transit workers in comparable regions.

 It is also time for the Government of British Columbia to modernize the funding formula for communities outside of Metro Vancouver and Victoria.